dansmyers/IntroToCS-Fall-2019/Labs/4-Conditionals.md

 # Conditionals

+## Overview

+Work in pairs for today's lab.

 ## Finishing up RPS

 In the last class, we put together a program that used the logical `and` operator, `&&`, to test two conditions at the same time: